 Image: #2 bargue drawing, September 2017.
 Image © Artist Tom Readett.

-If you graduated in 2017, or are planning on graduating in the near future, you are more than likely thinking about transitioning into your dream career.
+If you have recently graduated or are planning on graduating in the near future, you are more than likely thinking about transitioning into your dream career.
 However, according to recent research commissioned by Apprenticeship Support Australia, what was once an exciting time for graduates has become stressful and overwhelming.

 The Skillsroad 2017 Youth Census surveyed 13, 227 young Australians aged between 15 and 24 in an effort to better understand young people's hopes and fears, and explore attitudes and concerns around career pathways and workplace expectations.
 Almost a third of respondents (31.3%) said financial insecurity was their biggest concern, followed by a lack of jobs after university (23.3%) and then balancing work and study (19.9%).